TacticalSpoon331/Scrypt/README.md

 # Scrypt
-My attempt at a one-way hashing algorithm
+My attempt at an encryption algorithm

 Yeah idek with this one